urwid/urwid/docs/tutorial/index.rst

    :linenos:

 * Attributes are defined as part of a palette.
-Valid foreground, background and setting values are documented in the :class:`~urwid.display_common.AttrSpec` class.
+Valid foreground, background and setting values are documented in the :class:`AttrSpec` class.
 A palette is a list of tuples containing:

     1. Name of the attribute, typically a string